jupyterlab/frontends-team-compass/rfc/development-cycle.md

 ## Open questions

 1. How to deal with granularities of version changes across JS packages?
 Currently we only [have major version bumps for the packages we need to](https://github.com/jupyterlab/jupyterlab/blob/master/RELEASE.md#js-major-releases).
 This system doesn't support that, instead bumping everything!
 How granular do we wanna be?
 Just for major?
 Or for minor versions as well?
 What if a PR is a minor version bump for some packages and patch changes for others?
 Should we track this?
+2. How do we deal with changelogs properly?
+Where do we deploy them from?

 ## Further work: